loader-logo

 • Personification – Bring inanimate objects to life with our insights into personification, a classic example of engaging language techniques.

-For those interested in a detailed breakdown of each technique, including examples from classical and contemporary works, check out our full guide on language techniques.
+For those interested in a detailed breakdown of each technique, including examples from classical and contemporary works, check out our full guide on gcse language techniques.
 Here, you’ll find expert analysis, detailed examples, and thoughtful commentary that will prepare you for your exams and beyond.

 Call-to-Action